TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-asc-export-deletion-threshold-alert-being-generated.md

 # Export deletion threshold has been reached
 <!--issueDescription-->
 When installing Azure AD Connect, 'prevent accidental deletes' is enabled by default and configured to not allow an export with more than 500 deletes.
 This feature is designed to protect you from accidental configuration changes and changes to your on-premises directory that would affect many users and other objects.

-Common scenarios when you see many deletes in Azure AD Connect include:
-- Changes to filtering where an entire OU or domain is unselected
-- All objects in an OU are deleted
-- An OU is renamed so all objects in it are considered to be out of scope for synchronization
 <!--/issueDescription-->

 ## **Recommended Steps**